godjammit/Arcade-Launcher/README.md

 ## Instructions for Developers

+* The resolution target for the arcade cabinet is 1920x1080.
+* Please have your game launch to full screen.

 You will first need to build an executable artifact for your game.
 If you are using Unity3D for example, you will need to target Windows and place both the exe and the data folder into the shared directory.

 You will also need to provide a text file (.txt) with json formatted information.
 An example of what is needed is below: